chelceacalin/RentNow/README.md

 ### To Do
 <pre>
-     => Book Reviews with comments and reply to comments => Chat Gpt Api, feed it db data and make it recommend books => Recommend books based on history
+     => Chat Gpt Api, feed it db data and make it recommend books => Recommend books based on history
      => Superset